kkieffer/jZELD/README.md

 the range of where the ZElement is painted), as well as a rotation.
 Three units are defined for position and sizes: inches, centimeters, and pixels.
 Rotation is in degrees.

-Optional items that can subclasses can allow are the ability to select, resize, and flip the ZElement, a line width, color, and dash-pattern, and fill color.
+Optional items that can subclasses can allow are the ability to select, resize, and flip the ZElement, a line width, color, and dash-pattern, and fill color, gradient, or pattern.
 ZElements can receive mouseEvents passed to them by the ZCanvas, as well as notifications when they are selected, deselected, added to, or removed from a ZCanvas.
 Double-clicking a ZElement forwards mouseEvents to the ZElement, and clicking outside the ZElement stops the forwarding of mouse events.
 All ZElements must also support a copy operation.